Azure/terraform-cdk-constructs/API.md

 The properties include:
   - `name`: Required.
 Unique name for the Application Insights resource within Azure.
   - `location`: Required.
 Azure Region for deployment.
-  - `resourceGroup`: Required.
-Reference to the Azure Resource Group for deployment.
+  - `resourceGroup`: Optional.
+Reference to the resource group for deployment.
   - `retentionInDays`: Optional.
 Number of days to retain data.
 Default is 90 days.
   - `tags`: Optional.
 Tags for resource management.
   - `applicationType`: Required.
 The type of application (e.g., web, other).